vsb-data/swc_2024/docs/index.md

 - **Sensors and Wearables**: Collecting real-time emotional feedback data through HRV sensors (smartwatches).
 - **Data Science and Machine Learning**: Data processing and analysis to infer emotional states from HRV data and their impact on decision-making.

+#### Motivation/Urgency

+- **to address the emotional aspect of decision-making, which is often overlooked in traditional financial education**
+- to educate and increase financial literacy and decision-making skills in the general population
+- to gather consensed data on correlations between emotional states and decision-making in various financial scenarios among different investor typologies for future research

 #### The Goal

 - to design (not to develop) a gamified e-learning platform that integrates real-time emotional feedback